• Skip to primary navigation

 This is truly the BEST Old Fashioned Sweet Potato Pie recipe!
 It’s smooth and creamy, and perfectly spiced.
 Just add whipped cream!

-slice of old fashioned sweet potato pie on a white plate, topped with whipped cream and a sprinkle of cinnamon.
+slice of old fashioned sweet potato pie topped with whipped cream.

 Step aside, pumpkin pie!
 This Old Fashioned Sweet Potato Pie is next-level delicious.